Senior Tech Corner: The Tech Terms You Need to Know to Stay Relevant

 Not sure how to entertain yourself online?
 Play interactive video games with other seniors to stay busy.
 What a fun activity!

 Browsing Web Technology Terms

-Want to browse more web technology terms?
+Want to browse more modern technology terms?
 Look no further.
 Take a look at a few additional tech terms that will bring you up to speed:

 - The Internet

 To start, the home page is the first site that appears when you turn on the Internet.
 Usually, your home page will tell you valuable information about the web page that you're on.
 Otherwise, it can be used to navigate to other websites online.

 Curious about what an icon is?
 It's a tiny image or picture that can represent a computer command.
 For instance, the icon for printing paper will resemble a miniature printer.